Aircoookie/WLED/readme.md

 Connect a  WS2812B RGB led strip to GPIO2.
 Optionally connect a NO-pushbutton to GPIO0 (internal pull-up) and ground.

 2. Follow a guide to setup your Arduino client (I am using version 1.8.1) with the ESP8266 libraries.
-For current compiles I use an old version from 15th August 2016.
+For current compiles I use version 2.3.0.

 3. You will also need the ESP8266 SPIFFS sketch data uploader. (currently working on making this step unnecessary) -> In the newest commit this step is not essential (HTML included in sketch), but recommended, since otherwise you have to upload the pictures manually to /edit SPIFFS